edwig/CXHibernate/README.md

 * Following of associations
 * Derived classes in a one-table strategy
 * Derived tables in their own tables

-* Documentation
+### Documentation
+There is an extensive documentation file "CXHibernate.dox" in the 'Documentation' subdirectory with explanations, code examples and walk throughs.

+## Roadmap
-For more features, see the file "Roadmap.txt"
+For more features to come, see the file "Roadmap.txt"